How to Make a Diabetic Spouse HAPPY

 - Always be loving no matter the circumstance.
 You are their biggest fan and their #1 supporter.
 They need to feel that.

 Although our love story is considered charming and unique by others, it didn’t start out ideal, given Marci’s health circumstances.
 However, I fell in love with her when she was at her lowest (or I should say, “highest”).
 I’ve walked alongside her T1D journey from the very beginning and I’ve seen the fight in her grow stronger over the course of our relationship.
 I admire her strength and courage, something that many people in the T1D community share.
 Making the necessary changes has not only helped her but also helped me tremendously.
-Making the lifestyle changes that are necessary for diabetics is a healthy lifestyle change for everybody, diabetes or not.
-As a spouse of a diabetic, if you remember that then you can have a huge impact on your loved one.
+Making the lifestyle changes that are necessary for people with diabetes is a healthy lifestyle change for everybody, diabetes or not.
+As a spouse of a person with diabetes, if you remember that then you can have a huge impact on your loved one.
 You see?
 I don’t have a diabetic wife, I have a diabetic buddy.
 We are in this together.